-View the updated 2021 Minnesota Holiday Lights Display Guide by clicking here
+To view the 2023 Minnesota Holiday Lights Display Guide, click here

 Here’s a roundup of 2017 holiday light displays around Minnesota.
 Know of one I’m missing?
 Let me know by filling out the contact form at the bottom of this page.
 I have personally confirmed these shows are happening in 2017; be wary of other websites!

 Looking for more holiday event ideas?
 Check out my 40 Ways to Holiday guide.

 I was on KSTP-TV’s Twin Cities Live to share some of these light display picks.
 Check out the video!